 Use Paths to reduce duplicates:

 You can use Paths feature if you would like to reduce duplicate finding by avoiding testing all pages using the same backend code.
-This feature can be found under your Deep Scan Settings.
+This feature can be found under your Application Scan Settings.
 Learn more about Paths in this article on how to allow and disallow paths.